| Prep Time: 10 mins

 Preheat the oven to 400°F. Slice the butternut squash in half lengthwise.
 Scoop out the seeds with a spoon.
 Place the squash cut side down on an oiled sheet pan and place in the oven for 45 mins to 1 hour.
 Allow to cool and scoop out the flesh of the squash, taking care to avoid the skin.

 Preheat a skillet and add 1 tablespoon of olive oil.
 Add the onion, carrots, celery and garlic.
 Sauté for 5-8 minutes, or until the vegetables are lightly browned and the onions are translucent.
 Transfer to a blender when all the veggies are tender.

-To the blender, add the roasted butternut squash, coconut milk, lime juice, almond milk, sea salt, black pepper, and Piquant Post Kaffir Lime Powder.
+Add the roasted butternut squash, coconut milk, lime juice, almond milk, sea salt, black pepper, and Piquant Post Kaffir Lime Powder to the blender.
 Purée until smooth, adding more almond milk if necessary to achieve the texture you prefer.

 Divide into 4 bowls.
 Garnish with a swirl of almond or coconut yogurt, chopped cilantro, green onions and mint, and a pinch of fried garlic granules (optional)..

 Coconut milk gives this soup such a creamy and rich texture, but feel free to use a light coconut milk if you want to make this soup lower calorie.

 If you don’t have coconut or almond yogurt, don’t worry, it’s delicious without it!
 If you’re not completely plant based you can use unsweetened greek yogurt.

-If you eat seafood, try our easy and delicious Thai Shrimp Skewers With Coconut Lime Dipping Sauce.
+If you eat seafood, try our our delicious Kaffir Lime Poached Cod or this fresh and easy Thai Shrimp Skewers With Coconut Lime Dipping Sauce.

 Prefer to make a dessert?
 Try kaffir lime powder on our Thai sticky rice with mango dessert recipe.